If you want an easy piece of gym equipment to use, cable machines are a good place to start.

 - Slowly lower the bar to its starting position.

-The lying cable pullover is a great alternative to the barbell pullover or dumbbell pullover.
+The lying cable pullover is a great alternative to the barbell or dumbbell pullover.

-It is the best exercise to build a strong rib cage and build serratus anterior muscle to build a complete chest and back.
+It is the best exercise for building a strong rib cage and serratus anterior muscle, which is necessary for building a complete chest and back.

 Pullover work directly on the serratus anterior muscle to develop the back.